 Colorado Commercial Truck Insurance Filings

-Having a Colorado commercial truck insurance and being legal are two different things.
+Having an Colorado commercial truck insurance and being legal are two different things.
 You want to make sure your trucking company is following the rules and regulations of the Colorado Department of Transportation (CDOT) and Federal Motor Carrier Safety Administration (FMCSA).
 The CDOT and FMCSA both require insurance filings and/or endorsements on your truck insurance policy.
-We can make sure you get the correct insurance coverages to stay in compliance with Colorado and the federal government regulations.
+We can make sure you get the correct insurance coverages to stay in compliance with CDOT and the federal government regulations.